 Articles

 Is the box-kick exit going out of fashion?
-Posted about 2 years ago
+Posted over 2 years ago

 The pressure on the box-kick as a method of exiting from your own end is increasing all the time.
 Patience with the ‘caterpillar ruck’ is growing ever thinner.
 Those four or five layers of protection take so long to construct, and the half-back pours so much of his artistic soul into the careful rolling of the ball to the base – with a couple of head fakes to get the defence to jump across the offside line included, just for good measure.